ssjsparsh/Log-Monitor-System/README.md

 # Log-Monitor-System
-# ${1: log monitoring mock system}

 A monitoring system, which monitors 1000 servers.
 Each server has 2 CPUs.
 Each server generates a log for CPU usage every minute.

 Jobs:

   1,Generate mock log file,

   2,Query a period time's CPU usage on ip address

 ## System Description